City University of Seattle Degrees Available

 - Signed background check information

-- F-1 student visa with financial declaration (if applicable)
+- F-1 student visa with a financial declaration (if applicable)

 Tuition and Financial Aid